gabrivoy/statistical-learning-python/ch2-statistical-learning-intro/conceptual.md

 What are the advantages and disadvantages of a very flexible (versus a less  flexible) approach for regression or classification?
 Under what circumstances might a more flexible approach be preferred to a less flexible approach?
 When might a less flexible approach be preferred?

-**Answer**: For regression:
+**Answer**:

-- More flexible method

-    -

-- Less flexible method
+Using a more flexible method:

+- The advantage of a more flexible method on regression is that we can go beyond linearity in some cases, and fit better in the data.
+- We want to use those methods when relations between features are more unclear, and we have a larger data set, so the model will learn best from the data and be less sensible to noise/error in the data.
+- Usually are non-parametric, so they don't make assumptions on the data shape.
-    -
+- Usually have low bias.

-For classification:

-- More flexible method
+- Tend to *overfit* the data more easily than less flexible methods.
+- Those methods are also harder to train, take longer to train and are more computationally expensive.

-    -
+- Low interpretability.

-- Less flexible method
+Using a less flexible method

+- The advantage of a less flexible method on regression is that we can perform better if we have a smaller data set.
+- This is mainly because less flexible methods are parametric and imply some conditions on the data shape (regression) or distribution (classification) and follow those conditions, just adjusting parameters.
+- Usually have a higher bias.
+- Usually have a lower variance.
+- Faster and easier to train, with low computational cost.
-    -
+- Higher interpretability.
+- Tend to *underfit* the data more easily than less flexible methods.

+When to use each one

+- We'll prefer a more flexible approach when we have nonlinear relationships between data points, larger sample size and smaller number of predictors.
+- We'll prefer a less flexible approach when we have high variance in error terms, large number of predictors and a smaller sample size.

 ## Exercise 6

 Describe the differences between a parametric and a non-parametric statistical learning approach.
 What are the advantages of a parametric approach to regression or classification (as opposed to a nonparametric approach)?
 What are its disadvantages?

-**Answer**: For regression:
+**Answer**:

-- Parametric

-    -

-- Non-parametric

-    -

-For classification:

-- Parametric

-    -

-- Non-parametric

-    -
+Parametric methods usually are less flexible and usually makes some assumptions on the data shape or distribution (reg/class).
+This type of method has higher bias and smaller variance, which makes it more suitable for cases when we have a smaller data set.
+They're also more explainable than the non-parametric methods.
+Although they can be used for predicting as well, they're very good techniques for inferring on the data.
+Usually they're more robust as well, being less misguided by noise on the data.

+Non-parametric methods usually are more flexible since they don't make any assumptions on the data shape or distribution.
+They usually are more flexible and present higher variance, with lower bias.
+They're more suitable for larger data sets where the relationship between the features is hard to see just analyzing.
+They're very good for making predictions, but very hard to explain, making them not so useful for inferring.

 ## Exercise 7

 The table below provides a training data set containing six observations, three predictors, and one qualitative response variable.

 |Obs.|$X_{1}$|$X_{2}$|$X_{3}$|$Y$|
 |:-:|:-:|:-:|:-:|:-:|